frctl/fractal-docs/docs/guide/collections/README.md

 Collections are just groups of related components or documentation pages.
 When you create a directory that contains one or more components or pages inside it, you have created a collection.

-However beyond just grouping items, collections are useful because they can have their own ~@TODOLINK @configuration-files') }} within which you can specify properties that will then be **applied to all child items** within that collection, saving you from having to specify them on each item.
-Of course, individual components, pages (or indeed sub-collections) can still ~@TODOLINK @configuration-files#configuration-inheritance', 'override these defaults') }} on a case-by-case basis if needed.
+However beyond just grouping items, collections are useful because they can have their own [configuration files](../core-concepts/configuration-files.html) within which you can specify properties that will then be **applied to all child items** within that collection, saving you from having to specify them on each item.
+Of course, individual components, pages (or indeed sub-collections) can still [override these defaults](../core-concepts/configuration-files.html#configuration-inheritance) on a case-by-case basis if needed.

 ## Configuration files